 - Repeat steps until there is no more fresh material.
 Also can layer with horse manure.

 - Fork the rest of compost back on.

 - Rake the ground in front back onto pile.

 - Rinse buckets and lids.

 - Material from the garden also gets added to the bin.
 This should be cut or chopped into pieces no longer than 4 inches.

 The secondary, circular compost bins are more of a default for extra material, mainly large spent plants, weeds, sticks, and raked up organic debris from the garden.
-This is much slower and gets turned less frequently, maybe once every 2 months.
+This is much slower and gets turned infrequently.

-- Remove the circular plastic bin, setting aside.
+- When ready, remove the circular plastic bin, setting aside.

 - Lift the lid and look at the worms – Move old shred aside

 - Add fresh matter till the bin is lightly packed full.